 Just like we have to be careful about making sweeping generalizations about saturated fat and cholesterol, we also need to be careful when extrapolating conclusions from certain populations and applying it to everyone.
-All you have to do is look at the saturated fat intake difference between France and Japan, yet still, both are ranked in the top 5 for lowest levels of cardiovascular disease.
+All you have to do is look at the saturated fat intake difference between France and Japan, yet still, both are ranked in the top 5 for the lowest levels of cardiovascular disease.

 As I have learned doing nutrigenomics analysis programs at Nutrition Genome, there is never a one size fits all system.
-When we start to look at individual genes and biochemistry, we see a difference in the type of fat and how it is broken down person to person.
+When we start to look at individual genes and biochemistry, we see a difference in the type of fat and how it is broken down from person to person.
 Some people will thrive on a higher fat diet, while others may experience more inflammation and even insulin resistance.
-So while the French or Inuit may thrive on fat, people with other heritage may thrive more on a lower fat diet.
+So while the French or Inuit may thrive on fat, people with other heritage may thrive more on a lower-fat diet.
 This is why genetic testing is so invaluable.

 Trans-Fats and Vegetable Oils: The True Cause of the Increase of Heart Disease and Strokes